Gostat501/R-Template/README.md

 Please check out the [template.pdf](https://github.com/Gostatistics/R-Template/blob/master/template.pdf)

-##### Some contents are crdited to professor Maria Cha, Miles Chen, and Akram Almohalwas at University of Calidornia, Los Angeles
+##### Some contents are crdited to professor Maria Cha, Miles Chen, and Akram Almohalwas at University of California, Los Angeles

 Parts of this document are still incomplete/inaccurate since I have been the only contributor to this document as of 10/2/2019...